icon-community/icon.community/content/blog/2021/2021-11-16-icon-has-a-brand-new-look-for-the-launch-of-icon-2-0.md

 description: The ICON logo and website have been completely redesigned just in time for the greatly anticipated ICON 2.0 upgrade
 ---

-## ICON has a Brand New Look for the Launch of ICON 2.0!

 ICON 2.0 is finally here bringing new blockchain architecture specifically designed for DeFi applications and cross-chain interoperability.
 The ICON logo and [website](https://icon.foundation/) have been completely redesigned just in time for the greatly anticipated 2.0 upgrade.

 ![](https://cdn-images-1.medium.com/max/800/1*FPuEEjLHpKjuTlWtTrtNdw.png)[ICON’s website](https://icon.foundation/) now has a new futuristic design to represent the innovative technology that the ecosystem has brought and continues to bring to the crypto space.
 The [website](https://icon.foundation/) now features a section dedicated to news and social media activity so that users, developers, and investors can stay up to date on the latest announcements all in one place.